yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My research interests mainly lie in arithmetic  geometry and number theory, and I also have some secondary interests in algebra.
-Specifically, some of the topics I'm curious about are:
+Specifically, I'm curious about:

 - \\(\mathbb A^1\\)-enumerative geometry
 - Ramification theory of varieties and sheaves